graphql-aspnet/graphql-aspnet.github.io/docs/types/enums.md

 ## Excluding an Enum Value

-Use the `[GraphSkip]` attribute to omit a value from the graph.
-A query will be rejected if it attempts to submit a valid, yet omitted, enum value.
+Use the `[GraphSkip]` attribute to omit a value from the schema.
+A query will be rejected if it attempts to submit an omitted enum value.

 ```csharp title="DonutType.cs"